QingliGuo/MILO/README.md

 ## Input File Format

-MILO expects a CSV or TSV file containing sample names and mutation counts across the 83 indel channels.
+MILO `predict` mode requires a CSV or TSV input file (`--input <PATH-to-YOUR-FILE>` or `-i <PATH-to-YOUR-FILE>`) containing sample names and mutation counts across the 83 indel channels.
 The tool can automatically detect two formats:

 1.  **Samples as rows:** The first column contains sample IDs, and the header contains the 83 indel channel names.
 2.  **Samples as columns:** The header contains sample IDs, and the first column contains the 83 indel channel names.